MooersLab/pymolsnips/README.md

     </table>

 It is challenging to recall the pml syntax when you are not using PyMOL every day, which is the situtation for most PyMOL users.
-One solution to this problem is to use a library of code fragments, called **snippets** or **templates**, to build a script in a text editor.
+One solution to this problem is to use a library of code fragments, called <b>snippets</b> or <b>templates</b>, to build a script in a text editor.

 <h3>Brief Notes on Installation and Updates</h3>

 Users may want to update their copy of the library as new snippets are added to the library on GitHub.
 The date of the last update and its nature are recorded in the GitHub repository.
 GitHub has only experimental support for downloading part of a repository.
-In the meantime, users must download the entire repository either as a zip file via the `code --> download zip` pull-down menu or by entering the command `git clone https://github.com/MooersLab/pymolsnips.git` if they have git on their computer.
+In the meantime, users must download the entire repository either as a zip file via the <b>code --> download zip</b> pull-down menu or by entering the command <b>git clone https://github.com/MooersLab/pymolsnips.git</b> if they have git on their computer.
-The second option enables subsequent updating of the library via the `git pull origin master` command.
+The second option enables subsequent updating of the library via the <b>git pull origin master</b> command.

 <h3>Navigating this document</h3>